-For applications which require a faster wake-up time, it is possible to disable regulator Standby mode.
-The VREGS bit (RCON<8>) can be set to turn off Standby mode so that the Flash stays powered when in Sleep mode and the device can wake-up in 10 $\mu S.$ When VREGS is set, the power consumption while in Sleep mode, will be approximately 40 μA higher than power consumption when the regulator is allowed to enter Standby mode.
+When the regulator's Standby mode is turned off (VREGS = 1), Flash program memory stays powered in Sleep mode and the device can wake-up in less than 10 $\mu s$ .
+When VREGS is set, the power consumption while in Sleep mode will be approximately 40 $\mu A$ higher than power consumption when the regulator is allowed to enter Standby mode.

-23.3 Watchdog Timer (WDT)
+24.3 Watchdog Timer (WDT)